azxx33330/azxx33330.github.io/README.md

 SPRINT code & binary files: [https://github.com/jumphone/SPRINT](https://github.com/jumphone/SPRINT)

-If you have any question, please send Email to fzhang15_at_fudan.edu.cn or 15110700005_at_fudan.edu.cn
+If you have any question, please send email to fzhang15_at_fudan.edu.cn or 15110700005_at_fudan.edu.cn

 Best,
 Zhang, Feng